ayoushka/Process-Scheduling/README.md

 Enter time quantum: 2

 ##Contributing
-Feel free to open issues or submit pull requests>
+Feel free to open issues or submit pull requests.

 ##Licence
 This project is licensed under the MIT License.See the LICENSE file for more details.